GeoSn0w/iSecureOS/README.md

 * Allows you to change the default ROOT and Mobile SSH password from the app itself.
 * Lists major CVEs for your device / version that are actively exploited in the wild - This needs to be redone as a much larger database and it's in the PoC stage.
 * Uses SHA-256 malware hashing and performs fast deep-scans which go system-wide.
+* Quarantines malware on the spot when it finds it.

 More features are yet to come, this is just Beta 1.